colececil/colececil.github.io/README.md

 ### Running the project locally

-To run the project locally, run the command `dagger call dev-mode` at the root directory.
+To run the project locally, run the command `dagger call dev-mode up` at the root directory.
 This will build the static content and serve it at [http://localhost:4000](http://localhost:4000).

 _**Note:** Because of [current limitations in Dagger](https://github.com/dagger/dagger/issues/6990), this command will not watch the source files and recompile/reload the static content._